 - Describe an occasion when you had to make a choice that you knew would not be well received by some.

 The opportunity to interview candidates from anywhere in the world is just one advantage that video interviews have given recruitment agencies in recent years.
 While video interviews are an effective technique for locating candidates from around the world, they also present some particular difficulties for hiring managers and recruiters.
 There are a few video interview tips you can read about in the section given below.
 You can find a more comprehensive write-up here.

 Reading body language in a virtual job interview is one of the most difficult aspects to decipher.
 In a job interview, body language is crucial.
 One of the most crucial aspects

 Let's discuss why you should interpret a candidate's body language

 Have you ever heard the phrase, "Body language speaks volumes?"

 If you're a human, which we assume you are if you're reading this, you probably intuitively understand what it means: that a person's body language can reveal more than just their words about how they're feeling or what they're thinking.

 When all other factors are equal, body language insights can be utilized to inform and guide hiring managers and recruiters in selecting the best applicants.

-For instance, interviewers can determine how a candidate is feeling by observing their body language:
+For instance, interviewers can determine how a candidate is feeling by observing their body language.
+The candidate may be:

 If you're just beginning to pay attention to a candidate's body language, this list is a good place to concentrate your attention.
 When doing an in-person interview, you should also take note of the candidate's manner of introduction, walking style, and any other distinguishing characteristics that can hint at their personality or mental state.
 As you might expect, it's much simpler to interpret a candidate's body language when you're in the same room as them.
 Gaining this additional information is challenging when doing virtual interviews since there are many obstacles introduced and a barrier between you and the prospect.